hiron1999/Lava_player/README.md

 # Media_player
-it is a light weight app which fetch local storage music and play it is very user friendly
+it is a light weight app which fetch local storage music and play it .
+It is very user friendly